mzstanisic/canvas-data-integration/README.md

     - The `query_type` field ('incremental' or 'snapshot') defines which time-period DAP should retreive data for, for the specified Canvas table, as defined [here](https://data-access-platform-api.s3.amazonaws.com/client/README.html#getting-latest-changes-with-an-incremental-query).
 When intializing your Oracle database tables, it is recommended to first run each table in 'snapshot' mode to get the totality of records from the Canvas table from DAP. ***Warning**: Certain Canvas tables can return large numbers of records when using 'snapshot' mode.
 You can test with 'incremental' mode first to see how many records are returned for a more specific period of time.*
         - Afterwards, you can retreive the records changed in the past X days with the 'incremental' mode in combination with the `past_days` configuration entry.

 4. (Optional) Timestamps retrieved from Canvas are formatted according to [ISO-8601 standards and are in UTC time zone](https://data-access-platform-api.s3.amazonaws.com/index.html#section/Data-representation/Metadata).
 These timestamps are used solely for comparison purposes in Oracle `MERGE` queries that insert or update data in our Oracle tables.
 Therefore, you can safely insert them directly into the corresponding `TIMESTAMP` fields in the tables.
-For our purposes, we have decided to convert to our local time zone for further operations, as can be seen in our timestamp fields in the `create table` statements above, as well as the merge queries we have defined in `config.yml`.
-Should you wish to keep these timestamps in UTC format, you can adjust the setup as follows:
+Should you wish to convert to your local time zone for further operations,  you can adjust the setup as follows:
-    1. Modify each table's timestamp field to use just the `TIMESTAMP` data type instead of the `TIMESTAMP WITH TIME ZONE` type.
+    1. Modify each table's timestamp field to use the `TIMESTAMP WITH TIME ZONE` data type instead of the `TIMESTAMP` data type.
-    2. Adjust your `MERGE` queries to just use the `TO_TIMESTAMP` function.
+    2. Adjust your `MERGE` queries to convert your timestamp fields to a different time zone.
 For example:

         ```sql
-        FROM_TZ(TO_TIMESTAMP(:4, 'YYYY-MM-DD"T"HH24:MI:SS.FF3"Z"'),'UTC') AT TIME ZONE 'America/New_York'
+        TO_TIMESTAMP(:4, 'YYYY-MM-DD"T"HH24:MI:SS.FF3"Z"')

         to

-        TO_TIMESTAMP(:4, 'YYYY-MM-DD"T"HH24:MI:SS.FF3"Z"')
+        FROM_TZ(TO_TIMESTAMP(:4, 'YYYY-MM-DD"T"HH24:MI:SS.FF3"Z"'),'UTC') AT TIME ZONE 'America/New_York'
         ```

 ## Resources